WholesomeGodList/h-bot/README.md

 - [Apache Commons HttpComponents](https://hc.apache.org/)

 # Setup
-If you would like to self-host this bot for your own servers, you're going to need a few steps.
+If you would like to self-host this bot for your own servers instead of using my invite link, you're going to need a few steps.

 ### Create the Discord bot